Free digital copy

 One trend that may vanish in the post-Covid world, however, is the big weekly shop.
 Once consumers feel safe enough to visit the shops more often, this will bring a return of the ‘top-up’ shop.
 But Michael believes this will create new opportunities for indies.
 “This return to top-up shopping and a growth in confidence to ‘shop around’ is an opportunity for specialist retailers, especially as provenance and supporting local businesses is a shopper priority, which once again, has been driven by the pandemic.”

-As retailers approach the end of lockdown and Covid-19 restrictions, retailers should focus on building loyalty with existing customers and attracting new customers by positioning themselves as a new shopping destination.
+As retailers approach the end of lockdown and the Covid-19 crisis, retailers should focus on building loyalty with existing customers and attracting new customers by positioning themselves as a new shopping destination.
 “We see opportunities to attract people to shop in-person at specialist retailers to hand-pick items to supplement their regular online grocery shopping.
 This is particularly appealing to those shoppers who are looking to focus more on quality when purchasing food and groceries.
 For some shoppers, there is an emphasis on food shopping becoming an experience to enjoy, given the current restrictions relating to social life.”

 The immunity trend will also be of particular interest to the everyday consumer.
 “Everything will be immunity – ‘with added immunity’, ‘this helps with your immunity’.
 That’ll be the newest marketing watch word,” Morgaine says.